 Calls for proposals

-We regularly open calls for proposals to civil society organizations involved in conservation activities.
+We regularly open calls for proposals to civil society and government organisations involved in conservation activities.

 Open calls for proposals

 Fondation Segré Conservation Action Fund